Do you need a business card?

 3. Having a business card keeps one focused on the goal

-An example of a goal would be to make to distribute the 30 business cards that you brough along to a networking event.
+An example of a goal would be to make to distribute the 30 business cards that you brought along to a networking event.
 You can also create secondary goals such as collect at least 10 of others' business cards.
-If you decide to approach networking events in this manner then your business cards can serve as a reminder and keep you focused on the goal-which is to follow up with eople regarding possible opportnities.
+If you decide to approach networking events in this manner then your business cards can serve as a reminder and keep you focused on the goal-which is to follow up with people regarding possible opportunities.

 A good business card will not only contain one's name and contact details.
 It should also mention what that person's skills are.
 Having this extra detail can make all the difference because although the person that you initially give your business card may not know what to do with you and your skills, he may know someone in his network that has in need of someone like you.
 It is good to remember that random encounters with different people happen all the time.
 And when they do, you always want o be prepared to take advantage of these meetings and the opportunities that could arise from them.